run-llama/LlamaIndexTS/packages/core/README.md

 ## Getting started with an example:

-LlamaIndex.TS requries Node v18 or higher.
+LlamaIndex.TS requires Node v18 or higher.
 You can download it from https://nodejs.org or use https://nvm.sh (our preferred option).

 In a new folder: